 Hannah: I think that this is the best way to volunteer and travel.
 When you volunteer while you travel you get to know the community, actually.
 When you volunteer you really see the community and learn the culture.

 “I wanted to take a vacation that was meaningful.
 I wanted to learn about another culture.
 I found I could relate to Global Volunteers’ focus on the children.”

 What projects have you been working on?

 Irene: We’ve been working on a variety of projects according to our skills.
-My husband has a painting company, so he is working on maintenance projects, painting and repair projects in the community center.
+My husband has a painting company, so he is working on maintenance projects, painting and repair projects.

-I’ve been working with the elementary school children teaching them conversational English through games, books and other activities.
+I’ve been working with the elementary school children on conversational English through games, books and other activities.
 My youngest daughter, Grace, is 11, and she’s been working alongside me in the classroom.